greenbone/gvmd/INSTALL.md

     sudo -u postgres psql -q --command='ALTER DATABASE gvmd RENAME TO gvmd_10;' sudo -u postgres psql -q --command='ALTER DATABASE gvmd_master RENAME TO gvmd;'
     ```

-    Note that for OpenVAS-9 the database name is "tasks", so this step is not
-    necessary.

 ### Analyzing the size of the tables